Beth Krasna (1953) is chairwoman of the board of directors of Ethos Services since June 2018.

-René Sieber holds a doctorate degree in economics from the University of Geneva.
-René Sieber is co-founder of Dynagest SA, an asset management company specialising in bond management and quantitative risk management, which was created in 1993 and of which he was member of the Board of Directors until October 2017.
+René Sieber holds a PhD in Economics from the University of Geneva and was a visiting researcher in the Department of Economics at the Massachusetts Institute of Technology (MIT) in Cambridge, USA.
+For almost 25 years, René Sieber was Managing Director of Dynagest SA, an asset management company specialising in bond management and quantitative risk management, which he had co-founded in 1993.
 From 1987 to 1993 René Sieber was in charge of the macro-economic analysis and bond investment strategy at Unigestion SA.
 René Sieber was additionally head of the department for institutional accounts from 1990 to 1993.

-From 2017 to 2017, René Sieber was chairman of Dynamic Asset Management Company (Luxembourg) S.A., a subsidiary of Dynagest SA.
-From 1988 to 2016, René Sieber taught finance at the business school of the University of Geneva.
-He is co-director of the postgraduate diploma (DAS) for Asset Management at the University of Geneva.
+From 2010 to 2017, René Sieber was chairman of Dynamic Asset Management Company (Luxembourg) S.A., a subsidiary of Dynagest SA.
+He was a lecturer in finance at the Faculty of Economics and Management (GSEM) of the University of Geneva from 1988 to 2016, an activity he resumed in September 2018 (as an adjunct professor from February 2019).
 Since 1991, he also teaches at the Training Centre for Investment Professionals (AZEK).
-Finally, since 2016, he is a member of the Strategic orientation council of the Agence universitaire de la Francophonie (AUF).
+Finally, since 2016, he is member of the Strategic orientation council of the Agence universitaire de la Francophonie (AUF).

 Hanspeter Uster was councilor of the Canton of Zug and head of the Department of Security from 1991 to 2006.
 From 1985 to 1990, Hanspeter Uster worked as an independent attorney-at-law and notary in the Canton of Zug.

 Hanspeter Uster has been in charge of the Centre of Competence for Forensics and Economical Crime at the Lucerne University of Applied Sciences and Arts from 2007 to 2013.
 Since 2007, he has been chairman of the foundation board of the Swiss Police Institute.
-He Hanspeter Uster has also been a member of the supervisory authority of the Office of the Attorney General of Switzerland (Aufsichtsbehörde über die Bundesanwaltschaft) since January 2013.
+He Hanspeter Uster has also been a member of the supervisory authority of the Office of the Attorney General of Switzerland (Aufsichtsbehörde über die Bundesanwaltschaft) since 2013.
+In December 2018, he was elected Chairman of this authority for 2019-2020.
 Moreover, he is leading various projects in the field of justice and security.
 In 2015, Hanspeter Uster received from the University of Bern an honorary degree for his commitment to equality of law and the rule of law as well as for his contribution to quality assurance of justicial bodies and the police.
 Hanspeter Uster has also been Chairman of the Society for Ethical Matters (GEF) from 2000 to 2016.